simla-tech/Fastis/README.md

 var maximumDate: Date? = nil
-var selectMonthOnHeaderTap: Bool = true var allowDateRangeChanges: Bool = true
+var selectMonthOnHeaderTap: Bool = true var allowDateRangeChanges: Bool = true var closeOnSelectionImmediately: Bool = false

 ```

 - `shortcuts`- Shortcuts array.
 The default value is `[]`.
 See [Shortcuts](#shortcuts) section
 - `allowsToChooseNilDate`- Allow to choose `nil` date.
 If you set `true`, the done button will always be enabled.
+And in `.single` mode you can reset the date when you tapped on it again.
 The default value is `false`.
 - `dismissHandler`- The block to execute after the dismissal finishes.
 The default value is `nil`.
 Return DismissAction.done(FastisValue?) after the "Done" button will be tapped or DismissAction.cancel when controller dismissed without tapped the "Done" button.
 - `initialValue`- And initial value which will be selected by default.
 The default value is `nil`.
 - `minimumDate`-  Minimal selection date.
 Dates less than current will be marked as unavailable.
 The default value is `nil`.
 - `maximumDate`- Maximum selection date.
 Dates more significant than current will be marked as unavailable.
 The default value is `nil`.
 - `selectMonthOnHeaderTap` (Only for `.range` mode) - Set this variable to `true` if you want to allow select date ranges by tapping on months.
 The default value is `true`.
 - `allowDateRangeChanges` (Only for `.range` mode) - Set this variable to `false` if you want to disable date range changes.
 Next tap after selecting a range will start a new range selection.
 The default value is `true`.
+- `closeOnSelectionImmediately` (Only for `.single` mode) - Set this variable to `true` if you want to hide view of the selected date and close the controller right after the date is selected.
+The default value is `false`

 ### Shortcuts